 The Saatva Latex Hybrid combines quick-response latex foam with individually pocketed coils for a firm bed that’s both supportive and bouncy.
-But is it the right one for you?
+But is it the right new mattress for you?
 Well, you’ll just have to check out my full review to find out!

 Below, I go through exactly what’s inside the Saatva Latex Hybrid mattress and run a host of tests for pressure relief, motion transfer, edge support, and more!
 Then, I round things out with a few pros and cons as well as some FAQs about the bed itself.